southworks/powerbi-samples/samples/sample-tennis-report/data-tools/elo-ranking/readme.md

 The script will generate a separate file per rating type (one for the overall rating and one for each surface type) with the weekly Elo ratings.
 The files will be saved in the [dataset](../../report/dataset) folder.

+To update the report with the Elo rating data, click the **Refresh** button from Power BI Desktop.